JMuff22/csc-user-guide/docs/cloud/rahti4/usage/projects_and_quota.md

 All projects in OpenShift must be mapped to a CSC computing project.
 This mapping is used to determine which CSC computing project a given resource belongs to for billing and other purposes.
-If you only have one CSC computing project with access to Rahti, this mapping will be done automatically.
-If you have more than one CSC computing project, you need to specify which of them to use.
-You can do so by entering `csc_project:` followed by the name or number of your CSC computing project in the _Description_ field when creating a new project in OpenShift.
+You need to specify which of them to use.
+You have to specify which project to map by entering `csc_project:` followed by the name or number of your CSC computing project in the _Description_ field when creating a new project in OpenShift.
 You can also enter other text in the description field if you want to have a human-readable description for